The Blackstone griddle is a multipurpose cooking surface that can be used for anything from frying, and searing, to even baking.

 Cooking anything above 450F on a griddle, in my opinion, is just not necessary, like no one really cooks it in any of the restaurants.

-Some people just like to crank the grill’s heat up to the max, but it’s not a temperature you would use for cooking.
+Some people just like to crank the grill’s heat up to the Blackstone max temp, but it’s not a temperature you would use for cooking.

 So these are the three zones on the griddle cooking temperature chart that I try to cook at.
 I hope you found this helpful.